The Irish Wolfhound is the tallest of all dog breeds. He’s confident, gentle, and kind.

 - Anyone who wants a “backyard” dog, a dog to “run free”, or who doesn’t have a fenced yard.

-- Anyone who lives in a wildlife area; an unfenced Irish Wolfhound will chase and bring down any wildlife he encounters.
+- Anyone who lives in a wildlife area; a loose Irish Wolfhound will chase and bring down any wildlife he encounters.

-Kindness, gentleness, amiability, and willingness to please and be trained.
+- Kindness, gentleness, amiability, and willingness to please.

 - Short life span.